jtshojinaga/whiskey-valor/README.md

 In Spring 2025, the Step VA Volunteer Management code was adapted to develop the Fredericksburg SCPA Volunteer Management Web Application.
 Numerous existing database tables were retained with modifications or renamed, while new tables were introduced as needed.
 Certain files and functionalities from the original system were integrated, while additional features were designed specifically for the Fredericksburg SCPA Volunteer Management system.
 The team responsible for these updates and enhancements included Yalda Alemy, Luke Blair, Madison Van Buren, Sean Foley, Luke Gibson, Aiden Meyer, and Israel Ortiz.

+In Fall 2025 the codebase for Fredericksburg SCPA Volunteer Management codebase was adapted to serve the uses of the Whiskey Valor Foundation. certain files and functionalities of the original project, predominantly for the foundation of the backend, has been incorporated and integrated into the Whiskey Valor Foundation Event Management Project.
+The team responsible for this adaptation are: Michael Glanzmann, Blue Shojinaga, Evan Darnell, Jake Lipinski, Kassandra Williams, and Alia Carmicheal

 ## User Types
-There are two types of users (also referred to as 'roles') within FredSPCA.
+There are three of users (also referred to as 'roles') within Whiskey Valor Foundation Project(WVFP).
+* Unregistered Users
+* Registered Users
 * Admins
-* Volunteers

-Admins can create and edit events, view and approve sign-ups, and view sign-ups and volunteer hours.
+Admins can create and edit events, view and approve retreat applications, create and send emails, view suggestions, and verify submitted IDs.

-Volunteers can create and edit their profile, sign up for events, check-in and check-out of events, and view their hours.
-Volunteer accounts can be archived by the Admin if the account is no longer in use.
+Volunteers can create and edit their profile, sign up for events, submit suggestions, and submit IDs.
+Volunteer accounts can be archived by the Admin if the account is no longer in use or deleted outright.

 There is also a root admin account with username 'vmsroot'.
 The default password for this account is 'vmsroot'.
 This account has hardcoded Admin privileges.
 It is crucial that this account be given a strong password and that the password be easily remembered, as it cannot easily be reset.
 This account should be used for system administration purposes only.